wwgberlin/book-club/interpreter_book/chapter-2_2_GRAMMAR1.md

                           ::= <expression> |
                           ::= <expression> COMMA <comma-separated-expressions>
 ```
-That is how **Call Expressions** are now implemented in the parser, but the author seemed to have rather this in mind:

-*Question: should we rather restrict the function expression like this:*
+That is how **Call Expressions** are now implemented in the parser, but the author seemed to have rather this in mind, where the function expression is restricted to expressions that are identifiers or function literals:

 ```
 <call-expression>         ::= <identifier> LBRACE <comma-separated-expressions> RBRACE |